Parvati Shallow

-She is widely considered by fans and critics to be one of the most skilled contestants ever to participate.

-From July 7, 2011 to October 14, 2011, Shallow starred in CBS's Around the World for Free.
-From 2013 to 2014, she was the host of Survivor Live on CBS.com, a weekly web-exclusive series where she interviews the voted off castaways from Survivor and chats with other special guests such as former players.
+Shallow gained the nickname "Black Widow" due to her strategic gameplay on Survivor, particularly using her sociability and flirtation to gain allies and subtly control the game.
+The nickname followed her to other reality show appearances, including The Traitors 2 and Deal or No Deal Island 2.
+Beyond embracing it for television, Shallow has used the moniker in her role as a life coach—notably in her course How Villains are Made, which focuses on personal empowerment topics.
+She is also the author of Nice Girls Don't Win, which is both a book and a podcast.

 Early life

 Shallow was born on September 21, 1982, in Vero Beach, Florida.
-She has three siblings and her family moved to Atlanta when she was 11 years old.
-She attended the University of Georgia and received a Bachelor of Arts degree in journalism.
+She has three siblings and her family moved to Marietta, Georgia when she was 11 years old.
+She was raised in a "hippie" commune that practiced Hinduism.
+Shallow explained that, as a result, her name (Parvati) is Hindu.
+Shallow graduated from Sprayberry High School and attended the University of Georgia where she was a member of the Alpha Omicron Pi sorority and received a Bachelor of Journalism (ABJ) degree.

 Shallow began competing in boxing in 2004.
 She and some fellow boxers created a non-profit organization titled "Knockouts for Girls", a charity that provides scholarships and boxing lessons for underprivileged girls.

 Survivor

 Shallow originally auditioned for The Amazing Race along with her friend.
 They did not make the final cut.
-CBS producers, however, remembered her from her auditions and then approached her to take part in Survivor, which she gladly accepted.
+CBS producers, however, remembered her from her auditions and then approached her to take part in Survivor, which she accepted.

 Cook Islands

 Shallow originally appeared as part of the Rarotonga (Raro) tribe, which represented Caucasians, along with Adam Gentry, Jonathan Penner, Jessica "Flicka" Smith, and Candice Woodcock.
 Her tribe did not face any danger for the first six days as they had won immunity.
 At the end of the second immunity challenge, Billy Garcia of the Aitutaki (Aitu) tribe told Shallow and Woodcock that he was next to go.
 Woodcock replied, "We love you," and Garcia believed that Woodcock had fallen in love with him.
 Shallow was particularly allied with Gentry and Woodcock, who truly were romantically involved.
 When the four tribes were merged into two, Shallow and Gentry remained in Raro while their other tribe mates were sent to Aitu.
 Despite being stronger in number, the new Raro continually lost in challenges.
-Shallow pressed for the elimination of J.P.
-Calderon, whom she thought as arrogant, and he became the fourth person voted out despite his physical strength.
+Shallow pressed for the elimination of J. P. Calderon, who she thought was arrogant, and he became the fourth person voted out despite his physical strength.
 Shallow survived her tribe's next three Tribal Councils as Calderon, Stephannie Favor, and Cristina Coria were each voted off.
 When the contestants were down to 12, a "Mutiny" twist was presented where anybody could change tribe affiliations, and for the first time it was accepted.
 Shallow's former tribe mates Penner and Woodcock decided to jump back to Raro.
 Raro lost the next two Immunity challenges, but Shallow remained loyal to her original Raro tribemates by eliminating Brad Virata, Rebecca Borman, and Jenny Guzon-Bae.